ddrohan/dynamic-web-dev-labs/lab03/step_4.md

 The first thing we'll do is modify our 'findAll' route.

 ---
-## Modifying Our First Route - 'List All Donations'
+## Modifying Our First Route - 'findAll'

 Edit your **routes/donations.js** file and navigate to your existing 'findAll' function.